Medium larva and shot hole damage

 CropLife Australia has released a FAW resistance strategy.

-A range of spray permits for fall armyworm are now available.
+A range of spray permits for fall armyworm are available.
 Search for permits relevant to your crop/situation at the APVMA website.
-Download a summary page in pdf (current as at 15 December 2021).

 DPIRD (Western Australia) has released a Fall armyworm surveillance manual with instructions for using pheromone traps.